What Do You Need A Credit Score For?

 I had an old credit card and built up excellent credit.
 I recently closed the account thinking I did not need it anymore.
-Apparently I was wrong, my TransUnion score dropped almost 70 points in one day.
+Apparently I was wrong.
+My TransUnion score dropped almost 70 points in one day.
 It’s still a good score, but still that was in only one day.
 I decided to obtain a new card then.
 It is unlikely this will affect any choices I have in real estate, buying a house, or starting a business.
-However, with adamance, discipline, and disdain to debt, I know I will not have this credit card as anything more than a depressing but necessary tool in which will help ensure my family’s future.
-Luckily, having a credit card does not mean you have to have credit card debt.
+With adamance, discipline, and disdain to debt I know I will not have this credit card as anything more than a depressing, but necessary tool in which will help ensure my family’s future.
+Luckily having a credit card does not mean you have to have credit card debt.

 In these cases you could obtain a credit card in which you only use literally once every two months for some small purchase.
 Then pay the debt as quickly as possible.
 Another option is to use a secured credit card, not a prepaid credit card.
-These I recommend only if you need to build up poor or no credit, since they usually have fees.
-However, since they are “secured” there is a deposit in which can offset any purchases required.
-Otherwise, a regular credit card with no annual fee would be better.
+These I recommend only if you need to build up poor or no credit.
+Since they usually have fees.
+However they are “secured” there is a deposit in which can offset any purchases required.
+Otherwise a regular credit card with no annual fee would be better.

 Other Ways To Build Credit

-You’re right, it sucks to build a good credit score.
-However, if you want to move on out in the world, start investing in real estate, and buy a home, credit is a necessary evil.
-No one is asking you to get into crippling debt, or to sacrifice your financial freedom to do this.
+You’re right it sucks to build a good credit score.
+If you want to move on out in the world, start investing in real estate, and buy a home credit is a necessary evil.
+No one is asking you to get into crippling debt or to sacrifice your financial freedom to do this.
 The discipline required to follow a plan to build credit is hard to develop, but if you develop this discipline, building credit is another step to forge your wealth.